Binaakwii-giizis (Moon when the leaves fall); October 12, 2017

 This story, the second in the series, is told in the old Anishinaabe tradition of aadizookewin ("traditional storytelling").
 It is an aadizookaan, a "sacred story."
 Traditionally, once an aadizookaan is being told and the supernatural beings (called aadizookaanag) are called upon and invited to enter the human stage, the story transforms into an aawechigan: which is really a parable, typically with a moral undertone.

 In the ancient oral storytelling tradition of the Ojibwe Peoples, aawechigaanan, or rather, aadizookaanan turning into aawechiganan, are supposed to be shared only when it is considered appropriate.
 This means always in a ritualized fashion and never in a casual manner.
 Oral storytellers typically reserve the aadizookaanan/aawechiganan strictly for the long wintermoons, preferably in the evening after dinner around campfire.
 One of the reasons for this seasonal restriction is that, in order not to offend the aadizookaanag (the protagonists of the story), and to preserve their alledged transformative powers, it is deemed unwise to talk about them outside the winter season - which is considered to be the time the aadizookaanag are asleep.

-The story that I share with you today is based on an idea, or rather, a vision (although she herself is too modest to call it a vision) that my partner Simone McLeod had in the fall of the year 2016 and which she shared with me, asking me to write a story about it.
-The vision she had is based on a harsh reality she found herself confronted with when she, in the Moon of the Falling Leaves, 2016, chose as her residence the town of Blind River, Ontario.
+The story that I share with you today is based on an idea, or rather, a vision (although she herself is too modest to call it a vision) that my partner Simone McLeod had in the fall of the year 2016 and which she generouly shared with me, asking me to write a story about it.
+The idea/vision she had is based on a harsh reality she found herself confronted with when she, in the Moon of the Falling Leaves, 2016, chose as her residence the town of Blind River, Ontario.
 The local Omisi-zaagiwinini Anishinaabeg¹ call this place Biniwaabikaang, a name referring to a narrow, sloping rock along one of the river branches in the area and that is situated on the shore of the North Channel of Lake Huron.